Moondragon: Alliances against Thanos and Korvac

 She first returns to Earth under the guise of "Madame MacEvil" to develop a means to combat Thanos.
 This leads to the creation of villains like Angar the Screamer, Ramrod, and the Dark Messiah.
 In her first appearance, she forces Iron Man to battle Namor in order to study them.
 She then reveals her true identity and helps the Avengers in their first confrontation with Thanos.

 She battles Daredevil but is nearly killed by her ex-ally Kerwin J. Broderick.
-She restores Daredevil's sight briefly with her alien pressure point skills and then first meets Captain Mar-Vell.
+She restores Daredevil's sight briefly with her alien pressure point skills and then first meets Mar-Vell.
 She aids them against Angar, the Dark Messiah, and Terrex.
 She falls in love with Daredevil but then returns to outer space.
 She aids Captain Mar-Vell, Drax, and the Avengers against Thanos.

 Moondragon is one of the three candidates to be the "Celestial Madonna", who was prophesied to give birth to a universal savior, but she loses to Mantis.
 She then becomes an adventurer and joins the Avengers.
-Although her time with the team is short ending in Avengers #151 when she meets the heroine Hellcat and takes her to Titan to train her.
-The following year Moondragon returns to help the Avengers in their final (until the 1990s) battle with Thanos.
+Her time with the team is short, ending when she meets the heroine Hellcat and takes her to Titan to train her.
+The following year Moondragon returns to help the Avengers battle Thanos.

-Moondragon is present when the Avengers confront Korvac; her powers allow her to see into his mind while they fight, and she decides that his goal of saving the universe by ruling it is noble.
+When the Avengers confront Korvac, Moondragon’s powers allow her to see into his mind, and she decides that his goal of saving the universe by ruling it is noble.
 She stays out of the battle until Korvac, dejected, commits suicide.